 IV.D.
-The member's file includes documentation that need/risk and includes the date, time, location, and length of member contact, progress and/or resolution of identified problems and signature of a professional reviewer.
+The member's file includes documentation that need/risk and includes the date, time, location, and length of member contact, progress and/or resolution of reviewer.
 The member's file includes documentation supporting contacts with the member that are less frequent than the stated guidelines.